 Benefits for baby:

-- Breastmilk contains essential hormones, enzymes and antibodies, which no formula can replicate, they are really important for your baby’s development now and later.
+- Breastmilk contains essential hormones, enzymes and antibodies, which no formula can replicate, they are important for your baby’s development now and later.

 - It also helps to protect your baby from certain illnesses – breastfed babies have less tummy infections (e.g. vomiting and diarrhoea), less chest and ear infections and are less prone to constipation